rabdingrid/Coding_Engine_GAIA/REFACTORING_COMPLETE.md

 ## ⚠️ Important Notes

-- **DATABASE_URL must be set** in Azure Container Apps environment variables
+- **No DATABASE_URL needed** - This service doesn't use a database
+- **No `/submit` endpoint** - Submission handling done by external service
 - Original `executor-service-fastapi.py` kept as backup
-- All functionality preserved - just better organized
+- `/run` and `/runall` endpoints work exactly the same
-- Same API contract - no breaking changes
+- Same API contract for execution endpoints - no breaking changes